vexys001/RandoTracker/docs/UseCases/use_cases.md

 **Main Success Scenario:**
 1. User clicks on a button for an Item.
-2. The button is updated.
+2. The button has its occurence updated.
    1. If the button had only one occurence left, the button is removed from the button list.
    2. If the button had more than one occurence left, the occurence variable of the button is reduced by one.
 3. All buttons have their probability updated.